defact0/defact0.github.io/_pages/about.md

 I have a proven track record of reliably operating IT systems across various industries.

 My passion lies in continuously improving processes and leveraging the latest technologies to enhance overall efficiency and productivity.
-I am adept at providing various solutions to customers' technical issues.
+I am adept at providing various solutions to customers technical issues.